 What is the IBD.mindovergut.com Resilience Program?

-In 2013 Dr Simon Knowles (the primary investigator) developed IBDclinic.org.au, a website that provided free evidence-based peer-reviewed information about Inflamatory Bowel Disease (IBD) and the first freely available online cognitive-behavioural therapy (CBT) intervention for IBD.
+In 2013 Associate Professor Simon Knowles (the primary investigator) developed IBDclinic.org.au, a website that provided free evidence-based peer-reviewed information about Inflammatory Bowel Disease (IBD) and the first freely available online cognitive-behavioural therapy (CBT) intervention for IBD.
 The new online intervention program (referred to as the IBD.Mindovergut.com resilience program) has been developed based on participant qualitative and quantitative feedback from the original online intervention program, and recent advances in psychological interventions.

 The aim of the IBD.Mindovergut.com resilience program is to help individuals identify and utilise psychologically-focused strategies in order to promote optimal well-being, and in turn reduce the impact of IBD in their lives.